sparcopen/do-a-doathon/README.md

 ## Goals (v.1)

-1. Create a version of hackathons that are collaborative, more approachable and values more contributions explicitly.
+1. Create a version of hackathons that are collaborative, more approachable and value more diverse contributions explicitly.
 2. Encourage events which are more action focused and that build more community.
-3. Experiment with bringing lots of ideas from hackathons, unconferences, opencon / mozilla, satellites together.
+3. Experiment with bringing lots of ideas from hackathons, unconferences, OpenCon / Mozilla, satellites together.

 ## User personas

 Who we think we're aiming at, and what we think they think.

-### Hackathon host
+### Experienced hackathon hosts

-* Loves creating things & having impact
+* loves creating things & having impact
-* is frustrated with work dying after two days
+* is frustrated with work dying after two intense days
-* Probably pretty young
+* probably rather young

-### Normal event host
+### Experienced host of other events

 * see themselves as community leader
 * wants to educate